txt/fss18/web/docs/lectures/simple.md

 ## Enough Inference, But Not Too Much

+"As complexity rises, precise statements lose meaning and meaningful statements lose precision."
+-- Lofti Zadeh

-Simplicity is the ultimate form of sophistication.
+"Simplicity is the ultimate form of sophistication."
 -- Leonardo da Vinci

+"No!
+No!
+No!"
+-- Business user running in fear from overly complex maths

-Less, But Better
+"Less, But Better"
 -- Dieter Rams

 ![](../img/radio.png)